 Ron and Michelle Rozman

-Donations made to the Amanda Rozman Pediatric Cancer Research Fund have supported St. Baldrick’s Research Grant for William Weiss M.D., Ph.D.
-Dr. Weiss is researching neuroblastoma at the University of California, San Francisco which is affiliated with UCSF Benioff Children's Hospital in San Francisco, CA
+Donations made to the Amanda Rozman Pediatric Cancer Research Fund have supported 2017 St. Baldrick’s Research Grant for William Weiss M.D., Ph.D. and an International Scholar Grant for Lian Haiwei M.D.

 The St. Baldrick’s Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.

 These people make us smile - they’re the doers and money-raisers on behalf of the Amanda Rozman Pediatric Cancer Research Fund.
 They’re shaving their heads, hosting events, starting fundraisers and more to make childhood cancer research possible.